 watch command to get continuous updates:

-brew install watch watch kubectl -n demo get pods
+watch kubectl -n demo get pods

 Over the course of the test you should see at least two pods start and stop: